-After exploring the most obvious places it pays to get off the beaten path in Vienna.
+After exploring the most obvious places and attractions in the Imperial city it really pays to get off the beaten path in Vienna.

 Vienna Off the Beaten Path

 With that in mind, we wanted to provide you guys with a starting place to explore the Vienna most tourists won’t get to see.
 Below you will find our list of favorite authentic things to do in Vienna off the beaten path.

 While for typical Vienna sightseeing we recommend you come to Vienna in the off season, there are some great offbeat activities you can do anytime, all year round.

 And remember, once you guys are done exploring all the touristic and off-the-beaten-path facets of Vienna make sure to take one of these awesome day trips from Vienna!